diku-dk/hpps-e2025-pub/week1/README.md

 by applications.

 Our library consists of a *header file* `bitvec8.h` and an *implementation file* `bitvec8.c`.
-In addition, we rely on a *test program* 'test_bitvec8' to test the library.
-The test file ¨test_bitvec8.c' uses the definitions of the header file and tests the correctness of their implementation.A Makefile is provided to build the *test program*.
+In addition, we rely on a *test program* `test_bitvec8` to test the library.
+The test file `test_bitvec8.c` uses the definitions of the header file and tests the correctness of their implementation.
+A Makefile is provided to build the *test program*.
 They are part of the [code handout](handout/), but are unfinished.